TFNN/TFNNv3/README.md

 ## TFCNNv3 - Tiny Fully Connected Neural Network Library
 Version 3 supports multiple linear output layers as where [TFCNNv1](https://github.com/TFCNN/TFCNNv1) supports only a single binary output as a sigmoid activation.
-We won't speak of v2.

 The example project provided is based on work by [Jim C. Williams](https://github.com/jcwml/neural_zodiac).